wip/app/README.md

 ## Configuration

-Repositories belonging to an account or organization with a Pro plan subscription can be configured by creating a `.github/wip.yml` file.
+Repositories belonging to an account or organization with a Pro plan subscription can be configured by creating a `.github/wip.yml` file:

+1. In the repository you want the configuration to be applied in or
+2. In a repository with the name `.github` to apply the configuration to all repositories.

 Two options can be configured

 1. **locations**: any of `title` (pull request title), `label_name` and `commit_subject` (1st line of the pull request’s commit messages).
 Default: `title`
 2. **terms**: list of strings to look for in the defined locations.
 All terms are case-insensitive.
 Default: "wip", "work in progress" and ":construction:"